Monira Residency, NJ

 Who We Are:

-Since 2011 the Monira Foundation (formerly Mana Residencies) has awarded rent-free, non-living studio space to artists for 12 months periods.
+Since 2011, the Monira Foundation (formerly Mana Residencies) has awarded rent-free, non-living studio space to artists for 12-month periods.
 Started by Karline Moeller and Ysabel Pinyol Blasi, this residency is the gift of time, space, and community.

 Program Overview and Facilities:

 Selected Artists will have access to a private studio that is about 450 square feet.
-Each space comes equipped with a sink and basic studio equipment like a work table and chairs.
-The spaces are adaptable to artists’ needs with ample natural light, multiple electrical outlets, and internet access.
+Each space has a sink and basic studio equipment like a work table and chairs.
+The spaces are adaptable to artists’ needs, with ample natural light, multiple electrical outlets, and internet access.
 There is also a shared kitchen space onsite.

-Each cycle residents are given a stipend for providing a public program and fully participating in the residency.
-The stipend amount for the 2023-24 cycle is $1000.
+Residents are given a stipend each cycle for providing a public program and fully participating in the residency.
+The 2024-25 cycle stipend amount will be announced with the open call information.

 In addition to much-needed physical space, residents will receive visits from artists, curators, critics, and collectors at specific points during their residency.